 - Add flour and oil; use dough hook to knead for 2 minutes on low.

 - Add salt and knead with dough hook for 5 minutes.

 - Add a little oil to both hands and gently remove dough.
 Spray mixing bowl with olive oil or your preferred nonstick.
 Place dough back in the bowl and let sit, uncovered, 30 minutes (dough should double in size).

-- Remove dough from bowl and divide into two equal portions.
+- Remove dough from bowl and divide into two (or three) equal portions.
 Form into balls and place on a baking sheet (ensure they are far enough away from each other so they don’t touch – they will expand as they rest).
 Let rest 15-20 minutes.

 - Preheat oven to 450 degrees F.

 - Spread a generous amount of semolina flour on your baking sheet or pizza stone.
 Place one portion of dough on top and start pressing down and pushing edges out with your fingers.
 Alternatively, you can use a rolling pin, but the dough has a strong bounce-back so your fingers may work better.

 - Once pizza is as thin as you want it cover with a layer of pizza sauce, cheese of your choice and any other toppings.